Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 packages have been created: Arch package, Debian package (Ubuntu 24.04), NixOS module and the binaries themselves which were proven to work with Flatpak.

+*Risks*:
+During the initial stages, risks and its countermeasures were defined to respond fast to possible obstacles.
+The plugin system was completed in time and was not too ambitious.
+ReSet does not have any noticable lag that would hinder the user experience.
+The plugin system was tested extensively with testers and by the developers and should be relatively stable, but there is no way to guarantee that there are no issues.
+The chosen architecture fits very nicely into ReSet.

 *Extensibility*:\
 Further work can be done to create further plugins to increase the functionality of ReSet for specific use cases.
 Direct recommendations include theming for